nefrob/vscode-just/README.md

 ## Known Issues

 This extension does simple and/or best effort syntax highlighting.
 It is not intended to be 100% comprehensive, but rather provide a good enough experience for most users.
+An LSP solution would be an alternative future approach.
 That being said, if you find a bug or missing feature, please open an issue or a pull request.

--   [ ] Variable escaping in strings does not highlight correctly (e.g. `"{{ variable }}"`)
+-   Escaping within a string, e.g. `"{{ variable }}"`, colors all non-match content as a string.
+Ideally non-match content should look like plain text in this case but I am unsure how to remove highlighting forced by the surrounding string.
+For consistency, I opted to always have escaped content colored as a string, whether the block is within a string or not.

 ## Release Notes